Projects

 Location using What3Words App: clocks.stays.yoga

-St Clements Church Yard Secret Garden Community Project
+St Clements Church Yard

 Originally set up by myself as a C.I.C and self funded through fundraiser open days, part funded by Area Board grants and an array of locally given donations.
 This project is currently closed to the public but to get involved with the volunteering team, who now run themselves independently as the 'Friends of St Clements' group, get in touch and I will send you one of the volunteers for a chat.
 More volunteers with an interest in wildlife and green spaces, ecology and history and a bit of good exercise, are always needed!

-Location using What3Words App: reject.influences.sentences or find it on Google Maps
+or find it on Google Maps

-Arundells House Community Garden Project
+Community Garden Project

 This is a traditionally designed community garden, located in the grounds of the residents of former Prime Minister, Sir Edward Heath.
 Set within Salisbury Cathedral close, this stunning house and garden now reaches out into the local community and offers a chance to engage within a beautiful walled space.
 With sustainability as one of the project goals, I was honoured to get involved.

 This is Arundells House first foray into community outreach, after forming a charitable foundation.
-Funded by the Heritage Lottery Fund, I started this project in 2022 when I was asked to lead on all aspects from design, roadmap and implementation.
-This project has been executed with the kind assistance of the Alabare charity and their 'Boots on the Ground' ex veterans volunteer group who continue activity at the space.
-To join the veterans group please get in touch with me and I will send you to the team leader to discuss the essential Alabare induction process.
-To get involved with the GOGA Weds team, please go via the Arundells website, who will also set up a meeting to talk about joining the small group.
-(The groups are not 'drop in' groups and both have induction processes)
+Funded by the Heritage Lottery Fund, I started this project in 2022 when I was asked to lead on all aspects from design, roadmap and delivery.
+This project has been executed with the kind assistance of the Alabaré charity and their 'Boots on the Ground' veterans volunteer group who continue activity at the space every week.
+If you have been in the armed forces and wish to join the veterans group please get in touch with me and I will send you to the team leader, to discuss the essential Alabaré induction process.

 The Salisbury Bee Trail